hezq06/cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zhengqi He is a research scientist at RIKEN Center for Brain Science, working with Prof. Taro Toyoizumi.
+His research interests include computational theory for natural language in brain and AI, higher-order cognition function, biological big data mining.
+He previously works as a research associate at Facility for Rare Isotope Beams, leading the development of on-line beam tuning model FLAME.

 {style="text-align: justify;"}